 Applications are now closed, and the recipients will be announced soon.
 For more information, email APA's Office of International Affairs with “APA-USNC” in the subject line.

 "Building Infrastructure for International Collaborative Research in the Social and Behavioral Sciences" (2014) and "International Collaborations in Behavioral and Social Sciences Research" (2008) are being downloaded frequently from the National Academies Press site.
 As of September 2015, the 2014 report has been downloaded 562 times, while the 2008 report has been download 948 times.
 Additionally, "International Collaborations" (2008) has been cited in an array of journals since its release, including The Journal of Engineering Education, American Psychologist, and Early Human Development.
 View a complete list of citations here.

 USNC/IUPsyS Workshop Reviewed in SRCD and IUPsyS Newsletters

 “Building Infrastructure for International Collaborative Research in the Social and Behavioral Sciences,” a USNC/IPsyS workshop held at the National Academy of Sciences in Washington, D.C. in September 2013, was highlighted in two recent newsletters.
 The January 2014 edition of the Society for Research in Child Development newsletter provides an overview of the workshop’s four panels, while the April 2015 edition of the International Union of Psychological Science newsletter links to both the full workshop report and report in brief.

-Release of Workshop Summary: Building Infrastructure for International Collaborations in Social and Behavioral Research
+Building Infrastructure for International Collaborative Research in the Social and Behavioral Sciences: Summary of a Workshop